positron-solutions/transient-showcase/README.md

 1.  **Note**, like visibility predicates, `inapt-` predicates do not **by default** take effect until the transient has its layout fully redone.
 You must set the `:refresh-suffixes` slot on the **prefix**.

 2. The use of `transient--do-call` has a nuance.
 Normally, changing an infix does not update the most recent value seen when calling `transient-args`.
 However, when the infix uses `transient--do-call` as it's pre-command, the value seen will be updated.
-This allows `tsc--switch-on-p` to see the value and for the inapt predicates to function properly.
+This allows `tsc--switch-on-p` to see the updated value and for the inapt predicates to function properly.

 ### Errata